-Having computed the user profiles, we proceed with the exploitation of the site's semantics.
-Our goal is to identify among the site pages the ones that are closer to the user interests.
-To enable that, we annotate every page in a site with an appropriate subject from the hierarchy and we compute the user's degree of interest in each of the pages.
+To identify interesting pages, we annotate every page in a site with an appropriate subject from the hierarchy and we compute the user's degree of interest in each of the pages.
 By employing the same hierarchy for representing both the user profiles and the sites' contents, we ensure consistency in the annotations given.